OctaviusI/sukima/Setup.md

 This is assuming that you're using Docker for Desktop Windows.
 1. Follow the steps from the Linux guide.
 2. Curl up into a ball because you're not using a Unix system.
 3. If you want to use your GPU, good luck.
 Refer to [Docker](https://docs.docker.com/desktop/windows/wsl/#gpu-support) and [NVIDIA's guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) to set up CUDA for WSL.
+If I were you, I'd just skip the pain and use [distilgpt2](https://huggingface.co/distilgpt2) or [gpt-j-random-tinier](https://huggingface.co/hakurei/gpt-j-random-tinier) models for testing.